abdullah89255/Common-Vulnerabilities-/README.md

 ### Fun Fact
 CSRF was first widely documented in 2001 by Peter Watkins on the Bugtraq mailing list.
 It’s sometimes called a “one-click attack” because it can exploit a single unwitting action, like loading a malicious page.

-Let me know if you’d like examples, a deeper dive into a specific defense, or help testing for CSRF!
-Here’s a detailed rundown on **Insecure File Uploads**, a vulnerability that arises when a web application allows users to upload files without proper validation or restrictions.
-I’ll explain what it is, how it works, its impact, and how to prevent it.

 ---